boobo94/boobo94.github.io/_posts/2021/09/2021-09-13-story-of-customenu.md

 27/ Need to add #FreeTrial.
 I think 7 days are enough for a #digitalmenu #app.
 The #restaurants have time to test if this is what they need.

+28/ Hard decision to make

+The website is very well indexed on google, with more keywords on the first page.

+But no clients.

+I don't know if I wanna focus on this project, at this moment.

+But another email came this morning, from a client which reached organically.

+29/ What is funny?!
+The domain expires in a month and I don't know if I should keep it or move the project to the recycle bin?

+I would like to use the traffic from customenu.ro for cmevo.com, but I don't know if the best option would be to keep the domain and redirect the traffic to cmevo.com or how?

+30/ I canceled the Customenu project.

+I set the redirect from customenu.ro to cmevo.com.

+That's all :D